mdesilva/AmazonFlexUnlimited/README.md

 3. Set `username` and `password` in **config.json**.
 4. Modify the remainder of **config.json** to meet your job search requirements.
 It already comes with some defaults.
 Fill out `desiredWarehouses` if you would like to restrict your job search to certain warehouses.
 If you choose this option, `desiredWarehouses` must be a list of strings of **internal warehouse ids**.
 Otherwise, leave `desiredWarehouses` as an empty list.
+5. Fill out the `desiredWeekdays` filter in **config.json** if you would like to restrict your job search to certain days of the week.
+Otherwise, you may leave `desiredWeekdays` as an empty list. `desiredWeekdays` must be a list of strings (case insensitive) corresponding to days of the week (i.e. "Sun", "monday", etc.).
+Each string must include at least the first three letters of the day.

 To determine the internal warehouse ids of warehouses you are eligible for, run the following command:
 `python3 app.py getAllServiceAreas` OR `python3 app.py --w`